fomenta/TaxCalc/Readme.rst

 Solution
 ========

-Proposed model is shown below.
-Also, it has been made up and it's under the [php-model](TaxCal/blob/master/php-model) subfolder on this project.
+Proposed model can be seen on image below.
+Also, sample classes are under the **php-model** subfolder on this project.

 Class Model